ebmdatalab/openprescribing/README.md

 Set the `DB_NAME`, `DB_USER`, and `DB_PASS` environment variables based on the database login you used above.

-You also will need an OpenCageData API key if you want to geocode practices.
-Set this to `OPENCAGEDATA_KEY`.

 You will need a `GMAIL_PASS` environment variable to send error emails in production.
 In development you will only need this to run tests, so you can set this to anything.

 Finally set a `SECRET_KEY` environment variable (make this an SSID).